 The good news is that the condition doesn’t cause any long-term foot problems.
 Symptoms typically go away after a few months.

 The best treatment is simply rest.
 Your child will need to stop or cut down on sports until the pain gets better.
-When she's well enough to return to her sport, have her build up her playing time gradually.
+When they're well enough to return to their sport, have them build up their playing time gradually.

 Your doctor may also recommend:

 - Ice packs or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, to relieve the pain